junyanz/interactive-deep-colorization/README.md

 sudo pip install qdarkstyle
 ```

-## (B) Cat Paper Collection
+### (B) Cat Paper Collection
 One of the authors objects to the inclusion of this list, due to an allergy.
+Another author objects on the basis that cats are silly creatures and this is a serious, scientific paper.

 However, if you love cats, and love reading cool graphics, vision, and learning papers, please check out the Cat Paper Collection:
 [[Github]](https://github.com/junyanz/CatPapers) [[Webpage]](http://people.eecs.berkeley.edu/~junyanz/cat/cat_papers.html)